The Crucible (1996 film): Background

 In 1952, Miller's friend Elia Kazan appeared before the House Un-American Activities Committee (HUAC); fearful of being blacklisted from Hollywood, Kazan named eight members of the Group Theatre, including Clifford Odets, Paula Strasberg, Lillian Hellman, and John Garfield, who in recent years had been fellow members of the Communist Party.
 After speaking with Kazan about his testimony, Miller traveled to Salem, Massachusetts to research the witch trials of 1692.
 The Crucible, in which Miller likened the situation with the House Un-American Activities Committee to the witch hunt in Salem in 1692, opened at the Beck Theatre on Broadway on January 22, 1953.

 Miller and Kazan were close friends throughout the late 1940s and early 1950s (the latter had directed the original production of Miller's Death of a Salesman), but after Kazan's testimony to the HUAC, the pair's friendship ended, and they did not speak to each other for the next ten years.
 The HUAC took an interest in Miller himself not long after The Crucible opened, denying him a passport to attend the play's London opening in 1954.
 Later Miller was further checked out: when testimony came out that he misled the HUAC, he was sentenced to a $500 fine and a 30-day stay in jail.
 It was overturned on appeal.
 Kazan defended his own actions through his film On the Waterfront, in which a dockworker heroically testifies against a corrupt union boss.

-Though the play was widely considered only somewhat successful at the time of its first production, today The Crucible is Miller's most frequently produced work throughout the world.
+Though the play was widely considered only somewhat successful at the time of its first production, The Crucible is now one of Miller's most well known and frequently produced works throughout the world.
 It was adapted as an opera by Robert Ward, which won the Pulitzer Prize for Music in 1962.

 Historical accuracy

-The movie kept many of the play's documented inaccuracies.
-Various characters' ages were changed including making Abigail Williams older and John Proctor younger when in reality they were approximately 12 and 60 respectively.
-Like the play, the movie fabricates a relationship between the two.
-Characters and events were also conflated, such as featuring Thomas Danforth presiding over the trials when he was not documented to do so in reality, or combining the trials and sentences of John Proctor, Martha Corey, and Rebecca Nurse.
+The film kept many of the play's documented inaccuracies; various characters' ages were changed, including making Abigail Williams older and John Proctor younger when, in reality, they were approximately 12 and 60 years old, respectively.
+As in the play, the film fabricates a relationship between the two.
+Characters and events were also conflated, such as featuring Thomas Danforth presiding over the trials (when he was not documented as having done so in reality) and combining the trials and sentences of John Proctor, Martha Corey, and Rebecca Nurse.